pawanchinnu17/Insurance_Market_Segmentation/README.md

 ## Algorithms Used

-In this dataset, I've used five clustering algorithms to perform segmentation.
-These algorithms are given below:
+In this dataset, I've used five clustering algorithm to perform segmentation,since K-Means Clustering giving thee best accuracy among the other models i have used this
+Model:

-1. K-Means Clustering
+K-Means Clustering
-2. Agglomerative Clustering
-3. Spectral Clustering
-4. DBSCAN Clustering
-5. Gaussian Mixture Model based Clustering

 ## Final Model